 - The student and the advisor consult on the topic for the dissertation and on the student's preferences for a Director of Work and two other members of the Supervising Committee.
 The student must make an appointment with the Dean of the School to discuss such preferences.
 Additionally, a meeting with the PhD Program Director is needed to discuss the student's progress through the program. - 2.
 The choice of a Director of Work must be a tenure track member of GSSWSR.

-The Director of Work is a mutual agreement between the student and the faculty member in question.
-The student may suggest the other members of the Supervising Committee and the Dean will consider a student's indicated preferences in making such assignments.
-Committees must be constructed to represent faculty strength in the area of the dissertation, to cover the areas of examination and to equalize faculty workload, with the final determination made by the Dean. - The Dean notifies the Director of the Application for Candidacy so that it can be considered by the Doctoral Committee. - 4.
+Direction of work is a mutual agreement between the student and the faculty member in question.
+The student may suggest the other members of the Supervising

+Committee and the Dean will consider a student's indicated preferences in making such assignments.
+Committees must be constructed to represent faculty strength in the area of the dissertation, to cover the areas of examination and to equalize faculty workload, with the final determination made by the Dean.

+- 3. The Dean notifies the Director of the Application for Candidacy so that it can be considered by the Doctoral Committee. - 4.
 If special knowledge may be useful to the Committee in guiding and evaluating an unusual dissertation, a faculty member from another department at the College or an institution other than Bryn Mawr College may be asked to serve, with approval of the Doctoral Committee.
-Such a member becomes a voting member of the Supervising Committee. - No more than one member of the Supervising Committee may be from outside of Bryn Mawr College and must hold a PhD degree. - 6.
+Such a member becomes a voting member of the Supervising Committee. - 5.
+No more than one member of the Supervising Committee may be from outside of Bryn Mawr College and must hold a PhD degree. - 6.
 The Dean of the School informs the Graduate Council in writing of approval of the Application for Candidacy and the proposed dissertation topic. - 7.
-The Graduate Council appoints the Outside Chair on the PhD Supervising Committee (See The Role of the Outside Chair of the Ph.D Supervising Committee, Appendix I).
-The Outside Chair may be a deciding vote in the event of a tie.
-The Outside Chair has the primary responsibility for ensuring the observance of applicable College rules.
-The Graduate Council Office informs the Dean of the School the name of the Outside Chair.
-The Dean then informs the Director of Work and the student.

-8. It will be the faculty person's responsibility to alert the Dean's office if they intend to request a leave period at the time of submitting their leave proposal to the Provost's office.
+The PhD Program Director seeks individuals to serve as Outside Chair for supervising committees to the PhD Supervising Committee (See The Role of the Outside Chair of the Ph.D Supervising Committee, Appendix V).
+The Outside Chair is a non-voting member of the committee and has the primary responsibility for ensuring the observance of applicable College rules.
+The PhD Program Director informs The Graduate Dean, Graduate Council, and the Dean of the School the name of the Outside Chair.
+The Dean then informs the Director of Work and the student. - 8.
+It will be the faculty person's responsibility to alert the Dean's office if they intend to request a leave period at the time of submitting their leave proposal to the Provost's office.
 They should also discuss their absence with the student.
 The PhD Program Director will be responsible for bringing the need for replacements to the doctoral faculty for coverage assignments, and will communicate this coverage to the student.